 Ducie Street Warehouse

-A hotspot for remote working, Ducie Street Warehouse also has a stunning bar space for relaxed drinks perhaps before catching a movie in the mini cinema, or a train from adjacent Piccadilly station.
+A hotspot for remote working, Ducie Street Warehouse also has a stunning bar space for relaxed drinks before catching a movie in the mini cinema, or a train from adjacent Piccadilly station.

 YES